-Epiphany of the Lord January 5, 2014 A
+The Epiphany of the Lord January 4, 2015 B

-Following the right star
+Following the Right Star

-The following reflections on verses from today's reading are by Alice Camile.
-She takes one verse from the reading, comments on it and then offers a question for our reflection.
+The following reflections from today's readings are by Alice Camille.
+She takes a verse from the readings, comments on it and then offers questions for our reflection.

-FIRST READING: Rise up in splendor, Jerusalem!
-Your light has come, the glory of the Lord shines upon you.
-(Isaiah 60:1-6).
+FIRST READING: "Rise up in splendor, Jerusalem!
+Your light has come, the glory of the Lord shines upon you."
+(Isaiah 60:1-6)